mostafa-ja/sigma-binary/README.md

 Welcome to the official repository for **"Evaluating the Robustness of Adversarial Defenses in Malware Detection Systems"**, a research paper currently under review at *IEEE Transactions on Information Forensics & Security (T-IFS)*.

-📄 **Paper:** You can access the latest version of the paper on [arXiv](https://arxiv.org/abs/2505.09342).
+📄 **Paper**: The latest version is available on [arXiv](https://arxiv.org/abs/2505.09342).

-This repository includes the code, datasets, and instructions necessary to reproduce the experiments and results presented in the paper.
+This repository contains the code, datasets, and scripts required to reproduce the experiments and results presented in the paper.

+---

 ## 📌 Overview

-This repository provides an implementation and evaluation framework for **Sigma-Binary**, a novel adversarial attack designed for binary-constrained domains.
-Our research introduces:
+This project introduces and evaluates **Sigma-Binary**, a novel adversarial attack specifically designed for binary-constrained domains in malware detection.
+Key contributions include:

-- **Prioritized Binary Rounding**: A novel technique for efficiently mapping continuous adversarial perturbations to binary space while maintaining high attack success rates.
+- **Prioritized Binary Rounding (PBR)**: An efficient method for mapping continuous perturbations into binary space while retaining high attack success.
-- **Sigma-Binary Attack**: A gradient-based attack optimized for binary malware detection models, leveraging differentiable approximations of the Hamming distance.
+- **Sigma-Binary Attack**: A gradient-based attack using differentiable approximations of Hamming distance for binary feature manipulation in malware detection systems.

+---

 ## 🚀 Dependencies

-Our code is developed and tested on **Windows**.
-The required dependencies are:
+Developed and tested on **Windows** with the following dependencies:

 ```plaintext
 Python 3.12.5